 Under Mitsui's Mental Health Promotion Plan, employees are able to obtain advice easily and at any time via a dedicated consultation service.
-Through consultations with health nurses and industrial physicians, employees can receive support that meets their individual needs.
+Through consultations with health nurses and occupational physicians, employees can receive support that meets their individual needs.
 Employees also have access to counseling by specialists at the company clinic.
-In addition, we have established external advice lines through which not only employees, but also their families can seek advice anonymously via telephone and email, or arrange consultations.
+In addition, we have established external advice lines through which not only employees, but also their family members can seek advice anonymously via telephone and email, or arrange consultations.

-Even when an employee takes temporary absence from work, industrial physicians and health nurses continue to provide fine-tuned care.
+Even when an employee takes temporary absence from work, occupational physicians and health nurses continue to provide highly attentive care.
 To ensure that employees can feel confident about returning to work, they go through a preparatory process that includes multiple interviews.
-After their return to work, they receive follow-up care, including health monitoring and measures to prevent recurrences, based on collaboration among industrial physicians, health nurses, company doctors, and other personnel.
+After their return to work, they receive follow-up care, including health monitoring and measures to prevent recurrences, based on collaboration among occupational physicians, health nurses, company doctors, and other personnel.

 Percentage and Number of Employees Undergoing Stress Checks

-In addition to mental health training for line managers, as well as training for health management overseas, and health management training for new-graduate employees as they become independent business persons for the first time, we also hold other health-related seminars as part of our efforts to build an organization with a high level of health literacy.
+In addition to mental health training and labor management training for line managers, training for health and safety management overseas and health management training for new-graduate employees, we also hold other health and safety seminars as part of our efforts to build an organization with a high level of health literacy.

 Healthy Working Environment

-We implement the following measures to develop a safe working environment for employees.
+We have implemented the following measures to develop a safe working environment for employees.